-Before deciding how to proceed, it helps to have some solid numbers to inform your approach.
+When doing business during COVID-19, before deciding how to proceed, it helps to have some solid numbers to inform your approach.
 Despite initial fears of a complete overhaul to venture capital, the dust has now settled, and only about ten percent of industries have suffered any lasting harm.
 While that is certainly lamentable for the companies affected, it means that there is now data to analyze that bodes well for 90% of those sectors in need of capital.

 Among startup backers, about half of all their partner companies have suffered no damage whatsoever during the pandemic.
 Two influential surveys were conducted by Paul A. Gompers, Eugene Holman Professor of Business Administration of Harvard Business School.
 Of the 40% impacted, the effect is not significant and is expected to be met with workarounds and creative alternatives to previous ways of doing business.

 According to this same study, 91% of venture capitalists surveyed reported that they expected their portfolios to outperform the major equity indexes.
 In addition, investors are looking forward to funding new projects.